Olena377/epam_pdp/olena_apoian/tasks/Chat/README.md

 # Demo webpack and React app

-This is the entire code repository for the [Getting started with webpack and React, ES6 style](http://humaan.com/getting-started-with-webpack-and-react-es6-style/) article on the Humaan blog.
+This is the entire code repository for the Chat application PDP project.

 ## In use: